Pomona/Pomona/README.md

 * Create PomonaSession and PomonaSessionFactory that will bind everything together
 * Write correct metadata for generated client dll (AssemblyInfo etc..)
 * Implement support for value types (which is always expanded, and don't have URI).
 70% DONE.
 * Implement simple query mechanism (Linq? relinq? something simpler?)
-  * Property equals something, look at how this is done
-  * Make it possible for data source to implement its own query syntax
+75% DONE.
+  * Syntax inspired by OData, with some differences.
+  * Most OData operators are supported, but functions are missing.
+* Create a test helper that will compare an existing JSON schema with new one, then detect any breaking changes in API.

 ## Future tasks